 Asset Turnover= Revenues/Average Assets = 1000/200 = 5

-3. Financial Leverage- This refers to the debt usage to finance the assets.
+This refers to the debt used to finance the assets.
 The companies should strike a balance in the usage of debt.
 The debt should be used to finance the operations and growth of the company.
-However usage of excess leverage to push up the ROE can turn out to be detrimental for the health of the company.
+However, usage of excess leverage to push up the ROE can turn out to be detrimental to the health of the company.

 For example; Company X has average assets of Rs 1000 and equity of Rs 400.
 Hence the leverage of the company is as